helinoguuz/ai-vscode-extension/README.md

 ## Troubleshooting

-### DevMate cannot reach the backend
+### AI-Powered VS Code Extension cannot reach the backend

-- Open the DevMate backend logs and check whether the bundled executable started.
+- Open the backend logs and check whether the bundled executable started.
 - Check whether port 8000 is already in use.
 - Restart the backend from the settings dialog.
-- On a platform without a bundled runtime, install `backend/requirements.txt` and configure **DevMate: Backend Python Path**.
+- On a platform without a bundled runtime, install `backend/requirements.txt` and configure **Backend Python Path**.

 ### The provider times out

-Increase the provider timeout in DevMate settings.
+Increase the provider timeout in the extension settings.
 Slow reasoning models may need several minutes before returning the first tool call or text event.

 ### A model returns no tools or only describes future work

 Check that the selected endpoint supports OpenAI-compatible function tools.
-DevMate can parse the native tool-call format and one bounded textual format used by some compatible models, but not every provider implements tools correctly.
+The extension can parse the native tool-call format and one bounded textual format used by some compatible models, but not every provider implements tools correctly.

 ### Symbols, definitions, or references are empty